-Proponents of equal weighted index funds use back-tested data to claim long term benefits of equal weighted index fund performance.
+Proponents of equal weighted index funds use back-tested data to claim long-term benefits of equal weighted index fund performance.
 Looking at the chart above, it does seem to suggest that an equal weighted index will perform better based on historical data.
 Perhaps they’re avoiding the “bubble effect” of capitalization weighted index funds.
 After all, if you own an index and Apple represents 2% of the entire market’s capitalization, you own 2% of Apple.
-Maybe that’s a good thing or maybe Apple’s reached its peak influence.
+Maybe that’s a good thing or maybe Apple has reached its peak influence.
 It’s hard to say.

 In the chart below the blue line represents PowerShares FTSE RAFI US 1000 Portfolio and the orange line represents Vanguard Large Cap Index Fund.

 Critics of using an equal weighted index claim that all they’re really doing is tilting toward small capitalization companies.
 All things considered, you would expect small cap companies to perform better over the long run, thanks to the additional risk associated with smaller companies.
 There are cap-weighted indexes of small stocks and growth stocks.
 They generally outperform indexes of larger and growth stocks.
 By giving more influence to smaller stocks, an equal weighted index is simply tilting to small stocks and growth stocks.
 I didn’t find any detailed studies showing that you can achieve a greater return by investing in an equal weighted index vs simply tilting your asset allocation to include small stocks and growth stocks.
 So why not just tilt your portfolio if that’s what you want to do?